Formerly North-East Employed and Locum GPs (NELG)

 Park in multistorey carpark at back of hospital and Education centre is 2 minutes walk from car park and signposted.
 Enter double doubles and lecture theatres are on the right.

-[Please note the deanery educational programme is on EVERY MONTH BETWEEN 8-9PM except for January].
+[Please note the deanery educational programme is on EVERY MONTH ON A TUESDAY BETWEEN 8-9PM except for January].

 - please consult educational events listings page.